skmangalam/database_engineering/database-internals.md

 * Heap is made of 8KB pages.
 * Each row has CTID = (page#, row#) to locate tuple.
 * You can query rows by CTID directly (low-level access).
+* Use `pageinspect` extension in PostgreSQL to read raw page contents.

 ---